First Nations Collaboration

 INCLUSION ROOTED IN RESPECT

-The earth and environment sector works with land, water, and country every day.
-We believe that work is done better — and more honestly — when it is grounded in partnership with the people who have always known that country best.
+The earth and environment sector works with land, water, and community every day.
+We believe that work is done better and more honestly when it is grounded in partnership with the people who have always known that community best.

 - Blending Indigenous knowledge and science in stewardship, as at Gill Bar Restoration, where cultural teachings and technical tools guide restoration and long-term planning.